10/25/2019

 Conference Operator

-Your next question comes from the line of Craig Moffett from Moffett Natsinson please go ahead.
+Your next question comes from the line of Craig Moffitt from Moffitt Nathanson.
+Please go ahead.

 speaker

-Hi thanks two questions if I could there's been a lot written recently about your potential interest in cbrs spectrum and an offload strategy for your your wireless business could you just put some meat on the bones about that and just talk about what your what your latest thoughts are about traffic offload and and what that network deployment might look like over the next few years and then a second more tactical question you know we the business services line you've been engaged in the repricing of the legacy time Warner cable customers for a long time now when when do you think we might be through the process of repricing those customers so that we can start to see business services revenue growth start to normalize a bit relative to to where others are and and what I suspect your volume growth looks like
+Hi, thanks.
+Two questions, if I could.
+There's been a lot written recently about your potential interest in CBRS spectrum and an offload strategy for your wireless business.
+Could you just put some meat on the bones about that and just talk about what your latest thoughts are about traffic offload and what that network deployment might look like over the next few years?
+And then a second, more tactical question, the business services line, you've been engaged in the repricing of the legacy Time Warner cable customers for a long time now.
+When do you think we might be through the process of repricing those customers so that we can start to see business services revenue growth start to normalize a bit? relative to where others are and what I suspect your volume growth looks like.

 speaker